 The information below is an overview of the many options available to patients considering breast implants.
 These can be discussed more fully during your consultation at our Mountain View practice near San Jose.

-If your goal is to achieve an aesthetically-pleasing breast shape with the least risk of capsular contracture,you may choose saline, gel or form-stable implants.
+If your goal is to achieve an aesthetically-pleasing breast shape with the least risk of capsular contracture, you may choose saline, Ideal structured saline or gel implants.
 Each has particular pros and cons that Dr. Lowen will discuss with you.

 If you have a particular choice of incision location, it is usually possible to offer you that location.
 Since the choice of implant and incision location takes into account such factors as a tight or loose skin envelope, tissue coverage for the implant, and lower breast sagging or constriction, Dr. Lowen will advise you if the best result would be more predictably achieved with a different incision or breast implants.

-Dr. Lowen uses all incision locations routinely, so there is no best incision.
+Dr. Lowen can use all incisions, but prefers the inframammary incision for its predictability, and straightforward anatomical approach to the pectoralis facilitating a bloodless cautery dissection.
 If the goal of a natural-appearing and soft breast is obtained, the resulting scar, regardless of location, fades rapidly from attention.
 During your consultation, all of your options for type of breast implants, implant size, and incision location are open.
 Only after discussing all of the factors affecting you individually, will we jointly arrive at a final decision.

 We have attempted to stress that the decision to have breast augmentation is a personal decision that any woman is entitled to make.
 Once that decision is made it is our goal to help you achieve the results you want: a natural appearing, soft, and esthetically pleasing breast.
 We want you to have a choice, and we want you to be informed.